gigafied/NeedsJS/README.md

 Needs.JS is very fast, downloading all modules asynchronously (including anonymous modules), and executing them as soon as possible.
 Nothing is deferred in Needs.
 This means zero use of `eval` and zero use of `setTimeout`.

-Needs.JS supports all current AMD features, with the exception of plugins and the CommonJS module format, which are coming soon.
+Needs.JS supports all current AMD features, with the exception of plugins, which are coming soon.

 ####Using Needs.JS